cristhianperal/cristhianperal/README.md

 ###

 <p align="left">I am passionate about continuous learning and always look for new opportunities to improve my skills.
-I completed my Advanced Technical Degree in Web Application Development (DAW) in 2023 and currently work as a programmer, where I apply and develop my knowledge daily. <br><br>I am also a sports enthusiast, which has taught me discipline, perseverance, and teamwork—values I bring to my professional life.</p>
+I completed my Advanced Technical Degree in Web Application Development (DAW) in 2023 and currently work as a programmer, where I apply and develop my knowledge daily.</p>

 <br clear="both">